 Although the majority of commuting trips in the city are by private automobile, Concord is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the subway helps to get to and from their jobs every morning, which benefits everyone in the Concord area by reducing both traffic and air pollution.

-The per capita income in Concord in 2010 was $31,404, which is upper middle income relative to California and the nation.
-This equates to an annual income of $125,616 for a family of four.
+The per capita income in Concord in 2018 was $43,888, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $175,552 for a family of four.
 However, Concord contains both very wealthy and poor people as well.

-Concord is a very ethnically-diverse city.
+Concord is an extremely ethnically-diverse city.
 The people who call Concord home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Concord residents report their race to be White, followed by Asian.
 Concord also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.09% of the city’s residents.
-Important ancestries of people in Concord include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 30.17% of the city’s residents.
+Important ancestries of people in Concord include German, Irish, English, Italian, and European.

 The most common language spoken in Concord is English.
 Other important languages spoken here include Spanish and Tagalog.